 During the first monumental turn of the WW1, heavily outnumbered British troops set out to corner German soldiers at the Battle of Mons during 22-23 August 1914.
-A tedious fight followed, although the Germans were thrown back, British soldiers sustained fatal wounds.
+A tedious fight followed.
+Although the Germans were thrown back, British soldiers sustained fatal wounds.
 In this difficult turn of events, everyone was looking for a ray of hope – a miracle.
 On 24th April 1915, the British Spiritualist magazine produced a column detailing the strange events that took place during the Battle of Mons, when several angels descended from the heavens, bows in their hands, to defend the British army.

 According to Newhouse, Dr. Gottlieb Hochmuller had been performing an array of experiments to develop a powerful weapon to sway the war in Germany’s favor.
-He roamed from one asylum to another, and finally found a man who had gone mad in his hatred for England.
+He roamed from one asylum to another and finally found a man who had gone mad in his hatred for England.
 He then extracted the brain out of the madman with the consent of the German Government and inserted it into the skull of a Siberian wolfhound.
 While the madman died, the dog, with tender nursing, grew powerful and notorious.
-Once ready, it was set free to hunt down British soldiers in the battlefield of Mons.
+Once ready, it was set free to hunt down British soldiers on the battlefield of Mons.
 But is there any truth in this unbelievable legend?
 Perhaps yes.